This post may contain affiliate links. Read the full disclosure here

 This flowering plant creates a sweet floral smell.
 It can help promote better sleep and ease anxiety.
 Try incorporating lavender scented candles with an evening meditation practice to wind-down before bed.

-How to Meditate with Candles
+How to use Candles for Meditation

-Meditating with candles can be a powerful way to enhance your meditation practice.
+Meditation candles can be a powerful way to enhance your meditation practice.
 But it’s not for everyone.

 You may also find that using a candle is helpful for certain types of meditation.